src-d/blog/content/post/kmcuda4.md

 and written using CUDA memcpy.
 This feature is activated by `device_ptrs` parameter in C API.
 If it is negative (the default), the usual behavior is retained.
 Otherwise, it specifies the device number on which samples array is allocated.
-I had a special fun debugging `device_ptrs` thing with multiple GPUs, but everything should work fine now.
+I had a special kind of fun debugging `device_ptrs` with multiple GPUs, but everything should work fine now.

-In the case of Python API, you can pass a tuple with the CUDA pointer, the device number and the shape instead of the normal numpy array to `samples` argument.
+In the case of the Python API, you can pass a tuple with the CUDA pointer, the device number and the shape instead of the normal numpy array to `samples` argument.
 Optionally, that tuple may be extended with preallocated centroids and assignments pointers.
-Normally, Python users do not work with CUDA API directly, see how the tests extract raw pointers from pyCUDA or cuda4py arrays.
+Normally, Python users do not work with the CUDA API directly (see how the tests extract raw pointers from pyCUDA or cuda4py arrays).

 ### Build

 ![travis](/post/kmcuda4/travis.png)

-Some time ago, the library was compiled for the only hardcoded CUDA device architecture 5.2 (Titan X, Maxwell).
-However, 16-bit float pairs / half2 type are not supported by 5.2, they first appear in 6.0.
+Some time ago, the library was compiled for only the hardcoded CUDA device architecture 5.2 (Titan X, Maxwell).
+However, 16-bit float pairs / half2 type are not supported by 5.2, they first appeared in 6.0.
 So I had to add the ability to choose the target architecture by defining `CUDA_ARCH`:

 ```